-Kidnapped twice by the same man years apart - the real-life story of Jan Broberg
+Kidnapped twice by the same man years apart – the real-life story of Jan Broberg

 Ms Broberg urges people to trust their instincts with the hope that other children will be saved from abuse at the hands of a skilled predator.

 “it’s so important that we, as the adults, educate ourselves, listen to our spidey senses,” she tells The Independent.
-“We wait, when the hair comes up on the back of our neck, because someone at church puts their hands on teh bottom of their ... child’s back for 10 seconds too long - and we see our child do one little shoulder motion wiggle.”
+“We wait, when the hair comes up on the back of our neck because someone at church puts their hands on the bottom of their ... child’s back for 10 seconds too long - and we see our child do one little shoulder motion wiggle.”

 That’s when everyone needs to act, she says.